s4satishkumar/s4satishkumar/README.md

 - 👋 Hi, I’m @s4satishkumar
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning New Coming Technologies
 - 💞️ I’m looking to collaborate on satish@techindiaguider.com
 - 📫 How to reach me satish@techindiaguider.com